andrewsuzuki/kr-solutions/README.md

 # kr-solutions
 These are my solutions to the exercises found in *The C Programming Language* (Second Edition) by Brian W. Kernighan and Dennis M. Ritchie (also known as K&amp;R).
+Feel free to borrow from them.

 ## Contributors